aurelienkrieger/generating-images-machine-learning/README.md

 ## 1 – Enter the Latent Space 🚀
 Understand the underlying concepts of Machine Learning, discover the application fields to get inspired and generate your first images.

-**Introductions**
+**Objectives**

-- Introductions, Projects & Learning objectives
+- Introductions, set up collaborative tools
-- Group introduction, participant's objectives & ideas
-- References from artists & designers using generative models
+- Learn about how generative models work

-**Lecture**
+- Set up application for creative AI

+**Agenda**

+1. Course introduction
+2. Get to know each other & setup collab tools
+  - Miro
+    - introduce each other
+    - explore artists' references
+  - Discord
+  - Contact list
+3. Lecture
-- Overview on Machine Learning & generative models
+  - Learn about how machine learning & generative models work
-- Technical explanation on how does Stable Diffusion work

-**Demos**

-- Overview on End-User Applications
-- Setup of software

-**Activity**
+  - Group discussing around ML
+  - Explore database
+4. Explore end-user applications
+5. Set up tool for creative AI

-- First images with Text to Image
+6. Generate first images with Text to Image

 ## 2 – Fundamentals to Image Generation ✍️
 Improve your prompt engineering technique for image generation.
 Explore various models to experiment with a wide range of generated aesthetics.